Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 **Time**\
 Fun fact: this is very hard to do if you are trying to go for an overral S rank in one go.\
-You can sort of make it in time with just dances, as long as you're fast enough to collect notes.
+You can sort of make it in time with just Dance Mode, as long as you're fast enough to collect notes.

 See **Cerebrum Cleanesed** for more information about the boss fight.

 **Combo**\
-This can only be done while performing a dance with perfect combo.
+This can only be done while performing a Dance Mode with perfect combo.

 **Damage**\
 Learn what each of the contraptions do and the best way to tackle them to defeat Dr Finklestein safely.
 Refer to <code>My Whip Will Slice You!</code> to learn more about it.